Tokyo Drift Legends – The Fast & The Furious

 Where the GT-R was designed for road prowess with its distinct AWD setup, the Evo IX was bred for the rally stages.
 It had an Active Center Differential (ACD) and Super AYC (Active Yaw Control) to send torque to individual wheels as needed.
 This went on to make the Evo one of the best-handling AWD cars of the era.

-Equipped with pin-sharp steering, muscular aero, and a balanced chassis, the Evo IX was beloved by drifters, rally racers, and street racers alike.
+Came with pin-sharp steering, muscular aero, and a chassis balance, the Evo IX was the love of drifters, rally racers, and street racers alike.
 Though technically a four-door sedan, it could lap a great number of conventional sports vehicles.

 Specifications: